SteveDunn/Intellenum/README.md

 it returns the **value** of the instance as a string.

 ### What can the `TypeConverters` convert to and from?
 They can convert an underlying type back to a matching enum.

+### Can it serialize/deserialize?
+Yes, it can.
+There's various ways to do this, including:
+* System.Text.Json
+* Newtonsoft.Json
+* Dapper
+* Entity Framework Core
+* Linq2Db
+* TypeConverters

+Right now, Intellenum serializes using the `Value` property just like native enums.

 > NOTE: Intellenum is in pre-release at the moment, so probably isn't production ready and the API might (and probably will) change.